As CAB set to be new law, North East Indigenous People's Forum demands Inner Line Permit in Meghalaya

 A delegation of the forum led by its chairman and president of the Federation of Khasi Jaintia and Garo People (FKJGP) Wellbirth Rani met and handed over a memorandum to Assembly Speaker Metbah Lyngdoh seeking his intervention.
 "We would like to appeal to you as the Speaker of Meghalaya Legislative Assembly to call for a special session of the House to deliberate on the immediate need to place and pass a resolution on the application of the Eastern Bengal Frontier Regulation, 1873 (ILP) in the state of Meghalaya," the forum said.

-Protests raged in many areas of the Northeast, particularly Assam and Tripura, against the Bill.
-It was passed by Rajya Sabha on Wednesday and by Lok Sabha on Monday.
+Protests raged in many areas of the Northeast, particularly in Assam and Tripura, against the Bill.
+It was passed by Rajya Sabha 125-99 on Wednesday and by Lok Sabha on Monday.